Skip to navigation Skip to content

 • applies for a formal review of the decision by an Authorised Review Officer (ARO)

-If PPR was not applied at those times and should be considered, request action using a Fast Note - select Auto Text, use Appeals > Consider Payment Pending Review – non-DSP > Consider PPR for ARO/AAT - non-DSP.
+If PPR was not applied at those times and should be considered, request action using a Fast Note - select Auto Text, use Appeals > Consider Payment Pending Review – non-DSP > Consider PPR for ARO/ART - non-DSP.
 Record the relevant information in the body of the Fast Note, including:

 • the decision